Zack Weiss

-Zachary Daniel Weiss (זאק וייס; born June 16, 1992) is an American-Israeli professional baseball pitcher for the Los Angeles Angels of Major League Baseball (MLB).
-He has previously played in MLB for the Cincinnati Reds.
-He has four pitches; he mostly throws his 93-95 mph fastball and a slider, and also throws a curveball and a changeup.
+Zachary Daniel Weiss (זאק וייס; born June 16, 1992) is an American-Israeli professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, Los Angeles Angels, and Boston Red Sox.

-Weiss was a 2015 Southern League All Star, and a 2015 MILB.com Cincinnati Organization All Star, after a season in which his 30 saves were second-most in the minor leagues.
+Weiss was a 2015 Southern League All Star, and a 2015 MILB.com Cincinnati Organization All Star, after a season in which his 30 saves were second-most in Minor League Baseball.
 The Cincinnati Reds added Weiss to their active roster for Opening Day 2018, and he made his major league debut that year.

 In 2018, he became a dual Israeli citizen.
 He pitched for Team Israel at the 2019 European Baseball Championship.
 He also pitched for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.
 He pitched for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021, and won its game against Mexico.
-He will pitch for Team Israel in the 2023 World Baseball Classic in Miami, in March 2023.
+He pitched for Team Israel in the 2023 World Baseball Classic.

 Early and personal life

-Weiss was born in Irvine, California, to Ernest and Nancy Weiss, and is Jewish.
+Weiss was born in Irvine, California, to Ernest and Nancy Weiss, has a younger sister, Ariana, and is Jewish.
 He was bar mitzvahed at Congregation B’nai Israel in Tustin, California.
 In October 2018 he became a dual Israeli citizen, partly to help Israel's baseball team make the 2020 Olympics.

-He has a younger sister, Ariana.

 Weiss played baseball for Northwood High School in Irvine, where as a senior he was second-team All-California Interscholastic Federation Southern Section Division II and second-team All-Sea View League.
 Academically, he had a 4.0 GPA.

+College

 He was drafted by the Pittsburgh Pirates in the 10th round of the 2010 Major League Baseball Draft.
-He did not sign, and instead attended the University of California, Los Angeles (UCLA) to major in geography and environmental studies and play college baseball for the UCLA Bruins baseball team.
+He did not sign, and instead attended the University of California, Los Angeles (UCLA), where he majored in geography and environmental studies and played college baseball for the UCLA Bruins baseball team.
 In 2011, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
-In his junior year of college in 2013, he switched from being a starter to pitching as a reliever, had a 2.25 earned run average, and helped the Bruins win their first national baseball championship.
+In his junior year of college, he switched from being a starter to pitching as a reliever, had a 2.25 earned run average (ERA), and helped the Bruins win the 2013 NCAA Division I baseball tournament to capture their first national baseball championship.
 He was a 2013 Jewish Sports Review Division I College Baseball All-American, along with Alex Bregman and Brad Goldberg.

 Professional career

+Weiss has four pitches; he mostly throws his 94–95 mph four-seam fastball and an 84–85 mph slider, and also throws a curveball and a changeup.